thenumbernine/preproc-lua/README.md

 }
 ```

-returns an object that is cast to its .code field which contains the result.
+returns an object that is cast to its `.code` field which contains the result.
-this way you can query the .macros, .alreadyIncludedFiles, etc after preprocessing
+this way you can query the `.macros`, `.alreadyIncludedFiles`, etc after preprocessing

-processing multiple files retains the state of .macros and .alreadyIncludedFiles.
+processing multiple files retains the state of `.macros` and `.alreadyIncludedFiles`.

-the call() operator returns the last file processed.
+The `__call` operator returns the last file processed.

+## TODO / Things I'm Considering

-TODO should .code hold the last file processed, or the total files processed?
+- Should `.code` hold the last file processed, or the total files processed?

-TODO If I'm in the middle of a typedef or enum or something with {}'s, I should wait to insert the #define => enum{} code.  (pthread.h)
+- If I'm in the middle of a typedef or `enum` or something with `{}`'s, I should wait to insert the `#define` => `enum{}` code.  (`pthread.h`)

-TODO if you have a number value like enum {A = 0}; then do recursive def #define A A, which because it's a number value is turned into an enum, then this will still insert that second enum.  (pthread.h)

-## Windows

-Right now this whole setup is made specifically for Linux.
-I'm slowly working towards Windows support as well, and with that means a giant cross-platform cross-arch include file repository.
+- Hitting the table upper limit of `ffi.C` is easy to do with all the symbols generated.
+To get around this I've created [`libwrapper.lua`](https://github.com/thenumbernine/lua-ffi-bindings/blob/master/libwrapper.lua) in my [lua-ffi-bindings](https://github.com/thenumbernine/lua-ffi-bindings) project.
+`libwrapper` gives each library its own unique table and defers loading of enums or functions until after they are referenced.
+This gets around the LuaJIT table limit.
+Now you can export every symbol in your header without LuaJIT giving an error.
+But for now the headers are manually ported from `preproc` output to `libwrapper` output.
+In the future I might autogen `libwrapper` output.